greglinch/sourcelist/to-do-list.md

 * ??? add Patreon https://www.patreon.com/diversesources

+* social media display inspiration: https://www.genderavenger.com/
+	* for our FB, Tw, IG accounts

+* finish Spanish translation of About page

 * FIX: search on mobile bc it's out of whack with social icons and hidden in the hamburger menu

 * more detailed “about” on home page?